-Longtime Cambridge resident Julia Child would’ve been proud: Boston’s French culinary scene has boomed in recent years.
-Maybe it has something to do with her lasting legacy—or the abundance of local chefs with haute culinary chops.
-Whether you’re planning your next tasting menu splurge or a morning croissant run, you’ll be well served by the options below.
+Late Cambridge resident Julia Child would be proud: Boston’s French culinary scene is booming.
+Maybe it has something to do with The French Chef’s lasting legacy—or the abundance of local chefs in Boston with haute culinary chops.
+Whether you’re planning your next tasting-menu splurge or a morning croissant run, you’ll be well served by the options below.

-Commonwealth Avenue, with its grand stone mansions and tree-lined, European-style mall, feels like the perfect place for an upscale French bistro with strong special-occasion vibes and a manuscript-sized wine list.
-Deuxave delivers on all counts, with never-had-it-better iterations of classics like the 9 Hour French Onion Soup served with a bone marrow crouton and Seared Hudson Valley Foie Gras with a red currant puree.
+Commonwealth Avenue, with its grand homes and tree-lined, European-style mall, befits an upscale French restaurant with strong special-occasion vibes and a manuscript-sized wine list—and Deuxave delivers on all counts.
+The Back Bay bistro boasts never-had-it-better iterations of classics like the 9 Hour French Onion Soup with Comté cheese and a bone marrow crouton, and Seared Hudson Valley Foie Gras paired with a red currant purée to cut through the buttery richness.
 Chef Chris Coombs isn’t afraid to color outside the lines, either.
 His house-made Tagliatelle “Bolognaise” with veal, pancetta, beef, and a thick dollop of mozzarella shouldn’t be missed (even if it’s not technically French).

-Fort Point fine dining destination Menton may not be strictly French; its namesake, a French town by the Italian border, reflects its hybrid focus.
-But restaurateur Barbara Lynch has perfected the Franco-Italian mashup.
-Approach it a la carte to enjoy dishes like Seared Foie Gras with poached quince or the Gnocchi with braised wagyu at your leisure.
-Or splurge on an eight- to nine-course Chef’s Whim tasting menu for a culinary experience without compare.
+Fort Point fine dining destination Menton isn’t strictly French: Its namesake, a French town by the Italian border, reflects the hybrid culinary inspiration.
+But restaurateur Barbara Lynch has perfected the Franco-Italian mashup with dishes like Fennel Maltagliati with a dry-aged duck ragù and golden raisins, and Monkfish Cassoulet with parsnip.
+There’s a nightly, four-course prix-fixe menu or splurge on a seven- to eight-course Chef’s Whim tasting menu for a culinary experience without comparison.
 The wine pairing is optional but hard to pass up, as the diverse wine program—which juxtaposes French, Italian, and Austrian labels with American newcomers—is one of the city’s finest.